Omar-khaiom/Cosmic-Web-Explorer-Live-Gaia-DR3-/README.md

 Windows quick start (one-click)

-If you prefer a double-clickable launcher, use the included `start_all.bat` from the repo root.
+dIf you prefer a double-clickable launcher, use the included `start_all.bat` from the repo root.
 It opens two command windows: one for the backend and one for the static frontend.

 Steps: